 Keeping the Mortgage

-While keeping your house payment will take away a chunk of your monthly income, it will leave your retirement nest eggs intact and provide you with a yearly tax deduction that will work in your favor—especially if you have recently refinanced and are still paying a considerable chunk of interest each month.
+While keeping your house payment will take away a chunk of your monthly income, it will leave your retirement nest eggs intact and provide a yearly tax deduction that will work in your favor—especially if you have recently refinanced and are still paying a considerable chunk of interest each month.

 Most experts agree if paying off your mortgage requires you to reduce or stop contributions to your 401(k), you are likely making a big mistake, particularly if your employer makes a matching contribution.
 However, if you can make an extra payment each month without sacrificing your monthly retirement contributions, do it.
 It may just be the ideal approach to shortening the term of your mortgage.